wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-enable/includes/manage-access.md

 Microsoft 365 Defender portal is the new home for all your security products.
 By bringing together all Defender products, it allows for the correlation of security signals in a single unified view.
 You can reach the portal at <security.microsoft.com>

-Additionally, each of the Defender products has its own portal that lets you configure security specific settings, and to investigate and address security threats.
+Additionally, each of the Defender products has its own portal that lets you configure security-specific settings, and to investigate and address security threats.
 For completeness, this table shows the respective security portals for each of the other Defender products.

 |Security Portal name|Link|
 |-|-|